Davospike/segpSPA/The_Process/SystemImplementation.md

 Whilst preparing the backend, we faced some structural difficulties.
 We started off by writing a script, *insertDataScript.js* that constructs collections and inputs data.
 Since our script was targeted as storing data in a local mongoDB DB, the data was not there when we started a docker mongoDB container.
 We got around this problem by importing data into the dockerised mongoDB container, using mongoimport on json files we exported from our local mongoDB DB.
 Hence, we could then access the data in our dockerised mongoDB container.
 However, when we tested our solution by building the docker images on another machine, the data did not persist.
 Hence, we created a script, that is run when on another machine to ensure the data persists, this script is found in *deploy.sh*, and running this will build the docker images and mongoDB container, with persistent data inside it.

 Although this may not be the most efficient solution, we have decided to focus on the data contained within our DB for the time being, since we're still using proxy data.
-After consolidating across the back-end team, we will making some further changes to our data model, as we feel that some of the relationships and collections already in place are redundant (for example, the relationship between a useranswer document and quizquestion document).
+After consolidating across the back-end team, we will be making some further changes to our data model, as we feel that some of the relationships and collections already in place are redundant (for example, the relationship between a useranswer document and quizquestion document).
 Full details of these changes, and the process by which we got our mongoDB docker container working are found in /Documentation/Backend/Meeting_Log.

 ### Sprint 4 : Build Frontend Webpages & Begin Linking Front and Backend (05.04.21-11.04.21)
 Sprint number 4 saw the team coming together to start bringing the frontend and backend elements together, as well as some individual advancements for each area, separate of the linking work.
 On the front end, work was done to start trimming down the fat on the quiz framework that we had selected to use, so that it could be ready to link up to the backend, and also we began to start adding some meat to the website.
 A moodboard was also drawn up in order to help design on the frontend.
 With the backend, work was done on finalising the data model schema and creating mongoose commands to return the correct JSON payload, ready to be used by the quiz for questions.

 Key goals:
-- Start stripping out undeed features from quiz framework.
+- Start stripping out unused features from quiz framework.
 - Add new pages and features to frontend, e.g. landing page, stats page, navigation.
 - Start linking up the front and backend.
 - Finalize question data model schema appropriate for integration into front end.